The Pike: Rainbow Pier

+In the early 1920s, the first Long Beach Municipal Auditorium was constructed on 20 acre of tidal zone landfill located south of today's intersection of Ocean Boulevard and Long Beach Boulevard.
+After the construction of the auditorium, there were problems created by storms and coastal erosion in the area.
+In order to protect the auditorium from these problems, a horseshoe-shaped breakwater with a roadway along its crest was constructed around it, connecting Pine St. and the Long Beach Pier eastward to Linden St. Because its shape resembled a rainbow, it was named Rainbow Pier.

 For a short time, the Long Beach Pier and Rainbow Pier both existed, sharing combined shore access at the Pine street incline.
-Rainbow Pier was actually a horseshoe (rainbow)-shaped breakwater with a roadway constructed along its crest, connecting Pine St. and the Long Beach Pier eastward to Linden.
-In the early 1920s, the original Long Beach Municipal Auditorium was constructed on 20 acre of tidal zone landfill located south of today's intersection of Ocean and Long Beach boulevards.
-After the construction of the auditorium, there were problems created by storms and coastal erosion in the area.
-In order to protect the auditorium from these problems, the horseshoe (rainbow) shaped breakwater and road was constructed around it.
-Because of its shape, it was named Rainbow Pier.

-In the late 1940s, the City of Long Beach began filling in the water area enclosed by the Rainbow Pier breakwater, creating Rainbow Lagoon and Wilmore Park, additional public trust lands upon which a larger, more modern auditorium was constructed.
+In the late 1940s, the City of Long Beach began filling in the water area enclosed by Rainbow Pier, creating Rainbow Lagoon and Wilmore Park, additional public trust lands upon which a larger, more modern auditorium was constructed.
 Filling of the shoreline area continued in the late 1950s and early 1960s with the Tidelands Filling Project.